Publications as sole or first author:

 I am incredibly grateful for the financial support of my readers.
 So many have donated over the years, in amounts ranging from a few dollars to hundreds, and many readers donate regularly.
 Thank you for your generosity!

-Last but not least, I owe a huge debt to the many individuals who have provided mushroom collections for study: Greg Alikas, Bob Albright, Terry Allen, Jace Amaro, William Andrew, Keith Arquilla, Phoebe Ayers, Marilyn Barth, Rex Bartlett, Lee Barzee, Scott Bates, Denis Benjamin, Dent Benjamin, Lesley Bergemann, Fluff Berger, Lara Berkley, Joanne Bilarczyk, Dick Bishop, Laurence Boomer, Mark Bower, Hazel Braeuer, Glenn Brown, Sibylla Brown, Corey Burt, Bob Busse, Charlotte Caplan, Nathan Cecil, Tommy Chiu, Naomi Clarke, Ellen Cobb, Norris Coit, Gary Cook, Chris Crabtree, Terri Cranfield, Justin Dahse, Kommerina Daling, Chris Darrah, Crystal Davidson, Darvin DeShazer, Regan Dixon, Josh Doty, Tanya Duchild, Tom Emig, Chris England, Scott Engstrom, Constance Esposito, Matthew Felix, Penny Firth, Gretchen Fitzgerald, Mandi Foster, Cecily Franklin, Samantha Friedman, Brad Frisbie, Austen Ganley, Nancy Garwood, Tim Geho, Emily Gianfortoni, Jim George, Ken Greger, Django Grootmyers, Neil Gunter, Gaston Guzmán, Scott Hamilton, Bill Hartwig, K. Heffley, Roger Heidt, Donna Herbold, Matthew Hill, Kathie Hodge, Scott Hoelscher, Dana Michael Holt, Julia Hoskins, Sylvia Hosler, Grace Hough, Ron Huffman, Philip Inman, Brad Jaynes, John Jennemann, Sura Jeselsohn, Matthew Johnson, Robert Johnson, Katherine Josey, Jay Justice, Albert Kaffka, Sherry Kay, Ron Kerner, Matt Kessler, Dan Kimberling, Randall Kincaid, Deborah Klein, Toff Kobylarz, Dave Kowalishen, Brenda Rife Lakanen, Judy Latchaw, Philippa Laurent, Gregory Laycock, Lindsay Lehault, Curt Leitz, Jim Lessard, Rowlin Lichter, Felicity Lien, Douglas Ling, Jeff Linkinhoker, Louis Listo, Martin Livezey, Michael Loizides, Sergi Lorente, Ed Lubow, Charlotte Lukes, Patrick Lyon, Bill Maas, Ray Mason, Justin Mathers, James Mattan, James Matthews, Joe McFarland, Cornelius McHugh, Ellen Meyer, Ron Meyers, Keith Miller, Andrew Monie, Susan Moody, John David Moore, Cody Morgan, Francisco Moreno, Stephen Morreale, Mical Moser, Nathan Mueller, Mary Munch, Kristin Musgnug, Patti Neale, Bill Neill, Elaine Nelson, Eric Nerino, Carl Nielsen, Carolina Nurik, Miles Oleskiw, Rita Olschewski, David Otis, Roxanne Palmrose, Joe Pase, Ron Pastorino, Greg Pecchia, Nina Peck, Blake Peltier, Jamie Petersen, Hoa Pham, Kari Pierogastini, John Plischke, Liz Popich, Matthew Porraro, Dan Prescott, Judy Provo-Klimek, Lawrence Pullano, Charles Rader, Rebecca Rader, Tony Reichstadt, Rosemary Ridsdale, John Rosford, Morgan Sailors, Alison Sampson, Marion Sansing, John Schaefer, Wendy Schaefer, Floyd Schmidt, Steve Schwartzman, Sean Seal, Bob Sears, Linda Sears, Neil Selbicky, Tony Sepulveda, Noah Siegel, Robert Sharman, Betty Shearer, Mike Sheller, Hugh Smith, Scott Smith, Bob Solem, Joanne Solem, John Steinke, Dave Steortz, Greg Stevenson, Doug Stewart, Don Stokes, Jeanne Storm, Stephanie Strange, Walt Sturgeon, Martha Suits, James Tall, Tom Taroni, Bruce Taylor, Judi Thomas, Alan Thrailkill, Sasha Victoria Thrailkill, Dennis Thurber, Arlin Timberlake, Dave Trummer, Cate Wagoner, Rex Wahl, Nancy Walker, Dave Wasilewski, Jackie Waters, Peggy Weil, Laura Wells, Amanda West, Eric Williams, Pandra Williams, Nathan Wilson, Mike Wood, Wendell Wood, Joe Ziolkowski, and Bob Zordani.
+Last but not least, I owe a huge debt to the many individuals who have provided mushroom collections for study: Greg Alikas, Bob Albright, Terry Allen, Jace Amaro, William Andrew, Keith Arquilla, Byron Augustin, Phoebe Ayers, Marilyn Barth, Rex Bartlett, Lee Barzee, Scott Bates, Denis Benjamin, Dent Benjamin, Lesley Bergemann, Fluff Berger, Lara Berkley, Joanne Bilarczyk, Dick Bishop, Laurence Boomer, Joanna Boone-Siary, Mark Bower, Hazel Braeuer, Glenn Brown, Sibylla Brown, Corey Burt, Bob Busse, Charlotte Caplan, Nathaniel Cecil, Tommy Chiu, Naomi Clarke, Ellen Cobb, Norris Coit, Gary Cook, Chris Crabtree, Terri Cranfield, Justin Dahse, Kommerina Daling, Chris Darrah, Crystal Davidson, Darvin DeShazer, Regan Dixon, Josh Doty, Tanya Duchild, Tom Emig, Chris England, Scott Engstrom, Constance Esposito, Matthew Felix, Penny Firth, Gretchen Fitzgerald, Mandi Foster, Cecily Franklin, Elaine Frick, Samantha Friedman, Brad Frisbie, Austen Ganley, Nancy Garwood, Tim Geho, Emily Gianfortoni, Jim George, Ken Greger, Django Grootmyers, Neil Gunter, Gaston Guzmán, Scott Hamilton, Bill Hartwig, Gwenne Hayes-Stewart, K. Heffley, Roger Heidt, Anna Henning, Donna Herbold, Matthew Hill, Kathie Hodge, Scott Hoelscher, Dana Michael Holt, Julia Hoskins, Sylvia Hosler, Grace Hough, Ron Huffman, Philip Inman, Brad Jaynes, John Jennemann, Sura Jeselsohn, Matthew Johnson, Robert Johnson, Katherine Josey, Jay Justice, Albert Kaffka, Sherry Kay, Ron Kerner, Matt Kessler, Dan Kimberling, Randall Kincaid, Deborah Klein, Toff Kobylarz, Dave Kowalishen, Lara Kramer, Brenda Rife Lakanen, Judy Latchaw, Philippa Laurent, Gregory Laycock, Lindsay Lehault, Curt Leitz, Jim Lessard, Rowlin Lichter, Felicity Lien, Douglas Ling, Jeff Linkinhoker, Louis Listo, Martin Livezey, Michael Loizides, Anne Looker, Sergi Lorente, Ed Lubow, Charlotte Lukes, Patrick Lyon, Bill Maas, Ray Mason, Justin Mathers, James Mattan, James Matthews, Kelly McAllister, Joe McFarland, Cornelius McHugh, Lisa McLennan, Ellen Meyer, Ron Meyers, Keith Miller, Andrew Monie, Susan Moody, John David Moore, Cody Morgan, Francisco Moreno, Stephen Morreale, Mical Moser, Nathan Mueller, Mary Munch, Kristin Musgnug, Patti Neale, Bill Neill, Elaine Nelson, Eric Nerino, Carl Nielsen, Carolina Nurik, Miles Oleskiw, Rita Olschewski, David Otis, Roxanne Palmrose, Joe Pase, Ron Pastorino, Greg Pecchia, Nina Peck, Blake Peltier, Jamie Petersen, Hoa Pham, Kari Pierogastini, John Plischke, Liz Popich, Matthew Porraro, Dan Prescott, Judy Provo-Klimek, Lawrence Pullano, Charles Rader, Rebecca Rader, Tony Reichstadt, Trey Richards, Rosemary Ridsdale, John Rosford, Morgan Sailors, Alison Sampson, Marion Sansing, John Schaefer, Wendy Schaefer, Floyd Schmidt, Steve Schwartzman, Sean Seal, Bob Sears, Linda Sears, Neil Selbicky, Tony Sepulveda, Noah Siegel, Robert Sharman, Betty Shearer, Mike Sheller, Hugh Smith, Scott Smith, Bob Solem, Joanne Solem, John Steinke, Dave Steortz, Greg Stevenson, Doug Stewart, Mark Stewart, Don Stokes, Jeanne Storm, Stephanie Strange, Walt Sturgeon, Martha Suits, Chris Swanda, James Tall, Tom Taroni, Bruce Taylor, Judi Thomas, Mila Visser 't Hooft, Alan Thrailkill, Sasha Victoria Thrailkill, Dennis Thurber, Arlin Timberlake, Dave Trummer, Cate Wagoner, Rex Wahl, Nancy Walker, Dave Wasilewski, Jackie Waters, Peggy Weil, Laura Wells, Amanda West, Eric Williams, Pandra Williams, Nathan Wilson, Mike Wood, Wendell Wood, Joe Ziolkowski, and Bob Zordani.

 This site contains no information about the edibility or toxicity of mushrooms.